pivotal/docs-tap/scst-store/upgrading.hbs.md

 # Upgrading Supply Chain Security Tools - Store

-This topic describes how you can troubleshoot upgrading issues in Supply Chain Security Tools (SCST) - Store.
+This topic describes how to upgrade Supply Chain Security Tools (SCST) - Store as well as how to troubleshoot upgrade issues.

 ## <a id="upgrading-1-7"></a>Upgrading to 1.7